Lukas-Netz/se-rwth.github.io/_pages/topics/Semantics.md

 ## Summary of Most Relevant Topic Papers

-To deal with model analysis, synthesis, evolution, definition of views, and abstraction based on models, we need a \emph{sound semantic foundation of the meaning of the models}.
+To deal with model analysis, synthesis, evolution, definition of views, and abstraction based on models, we need a **sound semantic foundation of the meaning of the models**.

-We also need a proper semantics when applying a given language to \emph{new domains}, such as monitoring energy consumption or modeling flight safety rules for the European air traffic (see
+We also need a proper semantics when applying a given language to **new domains**, such as monitoring energy consumption or modeling flight safety rules for the European air traffic.
-\autoref{sec:ApplicationDomains}).
 We do this regularly with our language workbench MontiCore [[KRV10,HR17]](#KRV10,HR17).

 ## The Meaning of Semantics and its Principles